MostTornBrain/FSC-tools/README.md

 # FSC-tools
 Python scripts to support creating Campaign Cartographer 3+ Symbol Catalogs This has no external Python module depencies.
-It should work with a plain Python 3 installation.
+It should work with a standard, plain Python 3 installation on Windows.

 ## Usage
+### Syntax
 `FSC_create_symbol_catalog.py [-h] -s SOURCE_DIRS [SOURCE_DIRS ...] -o OUTPUT_FILE`

-The SOURCE_DIRS argmuent supports `*` wildcarding in the pathname provided.
+### Arguments
+*   **`-s SOURCE_DIRS` / `--source-dirs`**: One or more paths to directories containing your PNG symbol files.
+This argument supports `*` wildcard expansion (globbing) internally within the script for easy use on Windows.
+Ensure you quote arguments that contain wildcards (e.g., `-s "C:\path\*Monsters*"`).
+*   **`-o OUTPUT_FILE` / `--output-file`**: The filename and path for the output `.FSC` catalog file that the script will create.

+## Description

-The script will process all the PNGs files in the supplied SOURCE_DIRS and will create a CC3+ symbol catalog file that references them.
-Each symbol will be named after the PNG file, minus the .PNG suffixx.
+The script processes all PNG files in the supplied `SOURCE_DIRS` and creates a CC3+ symbol catalog file that references them using absolute pathnames.
+The original PNG files are not modified.

-It will do automatic detection of "groups" of symbols based on filenames pattern matching.
-The PNGs are not modified and are left in the source directories.
-The symbol catalog will contain absolute pathnames each symbol.
+*   Each symbol is named after its PNG filename (minus the `.PNG` extension).

-Any files that share a common prefix followed by unique numbers will be considered a group and will be marked as such in the catalog and will also be marked for random selection within the group.
-If there are pairs of files that follow the varicolor naming convention of "vari 01"/"vari 02" as part of the PNG file name, those will automatically be created as varicolor symbols within the catalog.
-Varicolor symbols can also be part of a group like normal symbols.
+*   **Automatic Grouping:** Files sharing a common prefix followed by unique numbers will be considered a group and marked for random selection within the catalog.
+*   **Varicolor Support:** Pairs of files following the `vari_01`/`vari_02` naming convention automatically become varicolor symbols in the catalog.

+**⚠️ Important Note on Filenames:**

-NOTE: The CC3+ Symbol Catalog uses ASCII naming for file paths.
-If any of your PNG's include non-ASCII characters, the script will skip those files and will print a message about the files that have incompatible names.
+The CC3+ Symbol Catalog requires filenames and file paths to use standard **ASCII** characters.
+If any of your PNG files include non-ASCII characters (e.g., specific accented letters or unusual symbols), the script will skip those files and print an error message.
+Please rename affected files to use only standard English letters, numbers, and symbols.

 ## Usage example:
-In a Windows command shell (Command Prompt or Powershell):
+To run the script, open your Windows command shell (Command Prompt or Powershell).

+**Command:**
 ```
 python .\FSC_create_symbol_catalog.py -s "C:\Users\username\Downloads\Here There Be Monsters PNG Pack 1.1\*Monsters*" -o SeaMonsters.FSC`
 ```
-Output received:
+**Output Received:**
 ```
 python .\FSC_create_symbol_catalog.py -s "C:\Users\username\Downloads\Here There Be Monsters PNG Pack 1.1\*Monsters*" -o SeaMonsters.FSC
 --- Expanding Source Directory Wildcards ---